hogbergmarkus/pythonic-hangman/README.md

 using a try/except statement.

 At the end of the game an option is presented to play again, and if no is chosen, the game will terminate.

+## Languages

+Languages used in this project:

+1. Python

+2. Markdown

 ## Deployment